tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 On this screen make sure to fillout the fields as described:

--Access Level: All Records
+- Access Level: All Records

--API Name: Service Ticket
+- API Name: Service Ticket

 	- Callback URL: The URL on the Notification Page in the Helpdeskbutton portal.

 	- Service Board: The board you want the Notifications to function on.